jonaswikstrom/KebaUdpService/README.md

 # KebaUdpService
-A .NET Core based application used for reading data frpm Keba Chargers (KeContact P20/P30)
+A .NET Core based application used for reading data from Keba Chargers (KeContact P20/P30) towards MQTT.